Should You Have Your Fallopian Tubes Removed to Prevent Ovarian Cancer?

 An expert explains why removing the fallopian tubes during another pelvic surgery could reduce your risk of getting this cancer.

-To help lower the risk for ovarian cancer, a leading research and advocacy group is now recommending that women who undergo pelvic surgeries should also consider having their fallopian tubes removed at the same time if they are finished having children.
+So how can women lower the risk for ovarian cancer?
+Several leading medical groups recommend that women who undergo pelvic surgeries should also consider having their fallopian tubes removed at the same time if they are finished having children.

-“We have no good screening tests for ovarian cancer, so strategies for prevention are welcome,” says Dr. Jason Wright, chief of the Division of Gynecologic Oncology at NewYork-Presbyterian/Columbia University Irving Medical Center.
+“We don’t have good screening tools for ovarian cancer.
+Therefore, we don’t have a way to diagnose the disease early,” says Dr. Jason Wright, chief of the Division of Gynecologic Oncology at NewYork-Presbyterian/Columbia University Irving Medical Center.
+“That makes strategies for prevention welcome.”

 Dr. Wright explains why this preventive surgery, called opportunistic salpingectomy, is being recommended and what it entails for women and gender non-conforming people born with ovaries.